![]() |

 |

-extended slightly at the rear and an extended bow section similar to
+slightly at the rear and an extended bow section

 The large bow wave plate is hinged and hydraulically extended when the AAAV is in the water.
 When stowed it lays across the bow and glacis plate providing another layer of frontal protection.
 The ZBD05 carries a two man turret with components from the Ukrainian Shkval turret.
 The turret mounts a 30 x 165mm automatic cannon, coaxial Type 80 7.62 x 54mmR machine gun, two Hong Jian-73C ATGM launchers, one on either side of the turret and eight 76mm smoke dischargers. |